43 Books About Mexico For Travelers & History Buffs

 When you sign up for Audible Premium, you get one audible credit per month plus more free content than you could ever listen to.
 The audio edition of the newspapers alone is worth the cost of membership.
 Plus, members get discounts if they want to buy additional credits.

-Paul’s Top 5 Favorite Books About Mexico
+Paul’s Top 10 Best Books About Mexico

 This is a very personal list of books about Mexico.
 When I started writing my blog I also started reading more.
-These are books that I have really enjoyed reading and talking to people about.
+These are books that I have enjoyed reading and talking to people about.

 1. Mexico: Biography of Power by Enrique Krauze